Skip to main content

 Functional Skills: What are they?

-Functional Skills Maths and English qualifications are equivalent to GCSE and are aimed at adults, with a focus on the skills we need for work.
+Functional Skills Maths, ICT and English qualifications are equivalent to GCSE.
+They are aimed at adults, with a focus on the practical skills required for further learning and work.

 You can prepare for Functional Skills maths for free using the National Numeracy Challenge